-Traffic projections are based on a regional travel-demand model which assigns routes used by travelers based on detailed information for individuals, households, number of lanes, projected trips, and calculated travel times.
-Traffic projections show that adding lanes will increase traffic volumes in the Brent Spence Bridge Corridor.
+A23 The refinements are entirely inadequate.
+You are failing to make this Traffic projections are based on a regional travel-demand model which assigns transportation system harmonious with the city of Cincinnati.
+You will induce routes used by travelers based on detailed information for individuals, demand, increase noise pollution, increase particulate pollution from brakes and households, number of lanes, projected trips, and calculated travel times.
+Traffic tires, and continue the legacy of harmful urban highways.
+Until tolls are an option, projections show that adding lanes will increase traffic volumes in the Brent ODOT should stop the project and accept the no build option.
+Spence Bridge Corridor.
 Some of that increase is due to travelers shifting trips they were already making from other congested routes.
 In addition, some travelers will make new trips they would not have made without the highway improvements (induced trips).
 The Brent Spence Bridge Corridor Project is designed to accommodate all trips (including induced trips) projected by the Ohio-Kentucky-Indiana (OKI) regional travel demand model through the year 2050.
 In 2004, the Ohio-Kentucky-Indiana Regional Council of Governments (OKI) and the Miami Valley Regional Planning Commission (MVRPC) completed a major planning study known as the North South Transportation Initiative (Initiative) that considered highway improvements in addition to transit improvements such as express bus, commuter rail, and others.
 The Initiative concluded that a highway improvement project was necessary to address capacity issues on I-75, including the Brent Spence Bridge Corridor.
 While the original findings of the Initiative called for four lanes in each direction on I-75, traffic analyses completed as part of ODOT's Millcreek Expressway and Thru the Valley projects determined that five lanes were needed south of the I-74/I-75 interchange.
 This change was approved by OKI.
 The Brent Spence Bridge Corridor Project addresses the highway component of the Initiative by improving interchanges and providing the number of lanes previously approved by OKI.
 The Brent Spence Bridge Corridor Project will address traffic congestion, substantially improve safety, and enhance travel for other modes of transportation.
 The transit component included in the Initiative must be developed and championed regionally, and ODOT and KYTC are ready to support this when it is advanced at a regional level.
-The North South Transportation Initiative planning study can be accessed here:
+The North South Transportation Initiative planning study can be accessed here: www.oki.org/studies/pdf/northsouth/ns-complete.pdf.

-www.oki.org/studies/pdf/northsouth/ns-complete.pdf.

 KYTC has identified several locations for potential noise walls to mitigate noise impacts in accordance with its noise policy.
 In addition, both ODOT and KYTC are evaluating additional walls or other features to further reduce noise and provide visual screening to the highway in noise sensitive areas that did not warrant noise walls according to their noise policies.
 The Environmental Protection Agency (EPA) has determined the project is not a project of air quality concern.
 Tolling the I-71/I-75 corridor is not permitted in the State of Kentucky.
 The project needs to be constructed to improve congestion, provide for safer travel for all modes, and maintain important connections.